malmostad/sitevision_assets/README.md

 ## Development

-During development, you want the asset files to be re-compiled automatically when you make changes to the source code.
+During development, it is in the `src` directory you are working.
+You want the asset files to be re-compiled automatically whenever you make changes to the source code.
 Use the Grunt `watch` task available in the project:

     $ grunt watch